Problem Solving and Strategic Decision Making

 - Case Study: A Rolling Stone Controversy: Sexual Assault Policy at the University of Virginia (A) (Elizabeth Moroney, under supervision of Philip B. Heyman, licensed through Harvard Law School The Case Studies) (distributed by e-mail to Fellows)

 - Recall a recent business decision that you were part of that had broad impact on others.
-Use the Decision-Making Diagnostic Tool (downloaded from the Fellows Portal) to evaluate the decision.
+Use the Decision-Making Diagnostic Tool to evaluate the decision.

 - Analyze your Decision-Making ratings; what themes are you observing?
 Write down your thoughts and observations.